 eBay origin story

-As the story goes, cheques would start to pile up so much on Pierre Omidyar desk that he head to finally move those to a business account, and scale what would become one of the most valuable internet companies, which would IPO by September 1998 (about three years after its launch).
+As the story goes, cheques would start to pile up so much on Pierre Omidyar’s desk that he had to move those to a business account finally and scale what would become one of the most valuable internet companies, which would IPO by September 1998 (about three years after its launch).

 Back in 1998, that is how the company would get described in its financial prospectus:

 eBay is the world’s largest and most popular person-to-person tradingcommunity on the Internet. eBay pioneered online person-to-person trading by developing a Web-based community in which buyers and sellers are brought together in an efficient and entertaining auction format to buy and sell personal items such as antiques, coins, collectibles, computers, memorabilia,stamps and toys.